LockonStratos75/PokDex-Team-Builder/README.md

 # Pokémon Dex App

 A React Native Pokémon Dex app that allows users to search, view, and manage their favorite Pokémon.
-The app includes fuzzy search capabilities, a detailed Pokémon view, and team management using Firebase.
+The app includes a detailed Pokémon view, and team management using Firebase.
 Built with PokeAPI and Pokedex-Promise-V2 for seamless Pokémon data fetching.

 ## Features

 - **Pokémon List**: Loads a list of Pokémon with infinite scrolling.
-- **Fuzzy Search**: Allows users to search for Pokémon using partial names or typos.
 - **Detailed Pokémon View**: Displays detailed information about each Pokémon.
 - **Team Management**: Users can add Pokémon to their team and manage their team with a maximum of 6 Pokémon.
 - **Firebase Integration**: Stores and manages team data using Firebase Firestore.